sheetalrepo/ApiTestFW/readme.txt

 #TODOs
 1. single data provider for all the data  - done
-2. running from TestNG.xml and using testCategory values - pending
+2. running from TestNG.xml and using testCategory values - done
 3. POST request implementation - pending